-Then I'll organize the lineup into the categories where I see them best fitting.
+Then I'll place each board in the lineup into the categories where I see them fitting best.

-I have organized Jones's 2021-22 collection into categories below.
+Below, I have categorized Jones' 2022-23 lineup.
 This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as how Jones might label them.

 Of course these are only broad categories as every board is different, but this is a rough guide.